butla/bultrowicz.com/modern_gui_for_multi_desktop_app_development_evaluation.rst

     - quite clunky method of adding rows
     - thing with mixins is a bit awkward
     - can't put a button in there (controls are nice and full featured, but rigid)
+- I can't just register for touch events from a simple image widget and draw on it - it works on Linux, but not on Windows (and somebody on stack overflow says it doesn't work on Mac as well)

 Positives
 ~~~~~~~~~